What is Summit Academy?

 We provide a high school program committed to the teaching of life and career readiness skills.

-We provide a complete curriculum that includes reading, writing, math, science, social studies, art, music, technology, and physical education.
+We provide a complete curriculum that includes reading, writing, math, science, social studies, art, music, technology, and P.E.

-We develop formal Student Service Plans as a means for tracking, analyzing, and reflecting upon student learning goals, accommodations, and modifications.
+We develop formal Student Service Plans in order to track, analyze, and reflect upon student learning goals, accommodations, and modifications.

 Students need focused attention from educators